corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/token-selection.md

   }
    ```

-   Corda can now create pools of tokens for the unconsumed `CoinState`s.
+   Corda can now create pools of tokens for the unconsumed `CoinStates`.

 3. You can now begin selecting states to spend in a flow.
 This example does not show code for creating transactions but in a real example you would need to create a flow to mint the coins (states) by creating and finalizing UTXO transactions that have `CoinStates` as output states.
 Add the token selection API to a flow as an injected property:
    ```java